Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 These regions are not new but have become more prominent as tools for variant detection have matured.

-The previous GRCh37 assembly included patch releases tagged as &lsquo;fix&rsquo; or &lsquo;novel&rsquo;.
-The &lsquo;fix&rsquo; patches were incorporated in the primary assembly of GRCh38 while the &lsquo;novel&rsquo; patches were moved into the alt loci units.
-The &lquo;multi-sequence&rsquo; nature of GRCh38 raises questions about how to best work with these alternate sequences with respect to alignment and downstream analysis.
+The previous GRCh37 assembly included patch releases tagged as 'fix' or 'novel'.
+The 'fix' patches were incorporated in the primary assembly of GRCh38 while the 'novel' patches were moved into the alt loci units.
+The 'multi-sequence' nature of GRCh38 raises questions about how to best work with these alternate sequences with respect to alignment and downstream analysis.